Ordoviz/angr/docs/advanced-topics/speed.rst

   take advantage of it for concrete emulation.
 To enable it, add the options in the set ``angr.options.unicorn`` to your state.
-Keep in mind that while most items under ``angr.options`` are individual options, ``angr.options.unicorn`` is a bundle of options, and is thus a set. *NOTE*: At time of writing the official version of unicorn engine will not work with angr - we have a lot of patches to it to make it work well with angr.
-They're all pending pull requests at this time, so sit tight.
-If you're really impatient, ping us about uploading our fork!
+Keep in mind that while most items under ``angr.options`` are individual options, ``angr.options.unicorn`` is a bundle of options, and is thus a set.
 * *Enable fast memory and fast registers*.
 The state options ``angr.options.FAST_MEMORY`` and ``angr.options.FAST_REGISTERS`` will do this.
   These will switch the memory/registers over to a less intensive memory model